Hesperian Health Guides

 A woman using a cup to feed her baby.

-• If a baby has to be fed from a bottle or a cup, be sure to keep his head higher than his stomach as you feed him.
-If he lies down while feeding, the milk can flow from his throat into the tubes and into his middle ears, helping to cause infection.
+• If a baby has to be fed from a bottle or a cup, keep his head higher than his stomach as you feed him.
+Otherwise the milk can flow from his throat into the tubes and into his middle ears, helping to cause infection.

 • Teach a child to wipe his nose instead of blowing it.
 If he does blow his nose, he should do it gently.